-Interestingly, and perhaps not surprisingly, in view of our previous explorations of the mirror as a symbol of consciousness, the bhavachakra (or Wheel of Becoming) is understood to be a circular mirror in which, if we reflect deeply enough, we are able to see that we have been wandering unconsciously from life to life – or from one unconscious moment to the next.
+Interestingly, and perhaps not surprisingly, in view of our previous explorations of the mirror as a symbol of consciousness, the bhavachakra (or Wheel of Becoming) is understood to be a circular mirror in which, if we reflect deeply enough, we are able to see that we have been wandering unconsciously from life to life – and from one unconscious moment to the next.
 By tradition, Yama, the Lord of Death, who holds the mirror (he is often also depicted in the Hell Realms), appears ugly and fearsome at first, because of our unwillingness to see our own shadow, and to face the truth he is trying to show us – but he is actually a benevolent being whose intention is to heal and liberate us by the power of the mirror of Consciousness.

 The Buddha’s Archetypal Psychology of Egoic Culture

 It is important to recognise that the Buddha is offering us an archetypal or collective view of psychology – a social and cultural perspective.
 The Six Realms invite challenging reflection about interpersonal communication, group psychology and society, just as much as they explain our intra-personal experience of the mind.
 Wherever we look, either within in self-inquiry, or outwardly as we participate socially in our world, we notice egoic tendencies and mental states that correspond to the images in the Buddha’s Six Realms.

 We do not know exactly how the Buddha presented this Six Realms model, but looking at it with the sensibility of archetypal psychology, we can see it as a very brilliant, very eloquent, and very true, way of talking about the archetypal forces that shape the psychology of egoic mind and culture.
-The six types of beings are: the Humans; the Devas (the ‘Gods’); the Asuras (the ‘Jealous Gods’); the Animals; the Pretas (the ‘Hungry Ghosts’); and those born into a Naraka, or ‘Hell Realm’.
-I only have time to talk briefly here about the Narakas or ‘Hell Realms’ in this post – but shall be returning to reflect on the other realms in future articles.
+The six types of archetypal beings are: the Humans; the Devas (the ‘Gods’); the Asuras (the ‘Jealous Gods’); the Animals; the Pretas (the ‘Hungry Ghosts’); and those born into a Naraka, or ‘Hell Realm’.
+I only have time to talk briefly here about the Narakas, or ‘Hell Realms’, in this post – but shall be returning to reflect on the other realms in future articles.

 Six Realms; Six Types of Ethical Unconsciousness